PaddlePaddle/PaddleSpeech/README.md

 VoxForge Indian         |   56.79           |   28.15
 Baidu Internal Testset  |   47.73           |   8.92

-For reproducing results on VoxForge data, we provide a script to generate VoxForge dialect manifest files.
+For reproducing benchmark results on VoxForge data, we provide a script to generate VoxForge dialect manifest files.
 Please go to ```data/voxforge``` and execute ```sh run_data.sh``` to get VoxForge dialect manifest files.
 Notice that VoxForge data may keep updated and the generated manifest files may have difference from those we evaluated.

 #### Benchmark Results for Mandarin Model (Character Error Rate)